Darling (2015 Indian film): Plot

 Kathir, Nisha and Kumaran plan to commit suicide together because they feel like failures.
 However, they want to fulfill their last wishes before doing so.
 Nisha wants to steal a new car, and Kathir wants to slap the local MLA in his own house.

-After Nisha and Kathir fulfill their last wishes, the trio escapes from the police and flees to a nearby resort.
+After Nisha and Kathir fulfill their last wishes, the trio escape from the police and flee to a nearby resort.
 There, they find Athisaya Raj, who also wishes to commit suicide, and he joins them as they travel to a farmhouse.
 Once they arrive, Kumaran and Nisha plan to postpone their suicides for three days in order to prevent Kathir's suicide, as Nisha has fallen in love with him.

 Their plan succeeds, and in those three days, the four get close to each other.
 Kathir develops feelings for Nisha, but hesitates to tell her in fear of humiliation.
 At the end of the third day, Kumaran asks Nisha to kiss Kathir to divert him from suicide.
 He meanwhile requests that Kathir kisses Nisha, telling him that Nisha wants to experience her first kiss before dying.
 Kathir accepts, with shame and shyness.

 As Kathir tries to kiss Nisha, a ghost enters her body, forcing Kathir away.
 Flabbergasted, Kathir runs out of the room.
 Whenever Nisha reveals her feelings to Kathir and he responds by hugging or touching her, the ghost enters her body and scares Kathir away.
 Unaware of the ghost, Nisha grows depressed.